CougarCS/CougarCS-MemberBot/docs/commands.md

 The `flush` command can be used by anyone with the Officer role to remove the \`Member\` role from users whose membership has expired.

-**Note:** The `flush` command checks *all users with the \`Member\` role on all CougarCS discord servers* against the Member API to ensure that their membership is up-to-date.
+**Note:** The `flush` command checks *all users with the \`Member\` role on all CougarCS discord servers against the Member API to ensure that their membership is up-to-date.
 As such, it should be used sparingly.

-**Best Practice:** The `flush` command should be used once, ideally just before the beginning of each semester, to ensure that the \`Member\` role is assigned accurately.
+**Best Practice:** The `flush` command should be used once, ideally just before the beginning of each semester.

+**Best Practice:** The `flush` command should be used in a non-public channel.

+## The `whois` command

+The `whois` command can be used by anyone with the Officer role to access member information.

+**Best Practice:** The `whois` command should be used in a non-public channel to reduce exposure to personal information.